libreswitch/ops/tests/bgp/bgp_test.md

 ##  Neighbor password
 ### Objective
-The test case verifies the **neighbor password** and **no neighbor password** commands by verifying the BGP connection state after setting an incorrect password, correct password, and removing the password.
+The test case verifies the **neighbor password** and **no neighbor password** commands by verifying the eBGP connection state after setting an incorrect password, correct password, and removing the password.

 ### Requirements